Scaling dynamics of the ultracold Bose gas: Scaling dynamics: equations of motion

 In the case of free expansion, $H$ is a constant of the motion, and the initial kinetic, interaction and trap energy transforms into energy of expansion stored in the steady expansion rates, $\sigma_\ii(t)\to\bar\sigma_\ii$ reached in the long time limit.
+This contrasts with the lab frame where $H$ is simply the kinetic energy.